Whitwick & District U3A - Striders

 Every third Monday of the month

-Participants should also complete a personal risk assessment - this does not need to be shared with the Group Leader.
 Can you confirm to the Group Leader if you will be walking please.

 Shown below are pictures from a recent walk.
 Pictures from other walks are available in the Gallery